pipeops-dev/pipeops-docs/docs/user-guides/deployment-path/on-pipeops.md

 ----Attach Image(Hosting-3)

 By customizing these aspects of your server, you can optimize its performance and resource allocation to meet the specific demands of your applications and workload.

-Adjust these settings as needed to achieve the ideal balance between performance, cost-effectiveness, and scalability for your projects.
+Once you've decided on your desired server specification, PipeOps will automatically check if your credit balance covers the cost.
+If your credits are sufficient and you opt to use them, the transaction will be deducted from your credit balance without any additional charges.

+However, if you don't have enough credits for your desired server specification, you'll be directed to a payment portal where you can make the necessary payment to access seamless deployments with PipeOps.

+### Step 4: Proceed

+After successfully making payment for your server, you'll receive a confirmation stating "Congratulations!
+Your subscription is active."
+Click on the **Done** button to proceed to the next steps in the setup process.